 Treatment fees are usually paid upfront but when on a state healthcare plan, a proportion is usually refunded to the patient from their health insurance fund.
 If on a private healthcare plan a patient will get a complete refund of all medical costs.

 It’s compulsory for all employees and self-employed persons to make a contribution of 7.35% of their gross salary to a health insurance fund to ensure that they are covered for any type of medical treatment, this includes doctors, dentists, hospitals, pharmacies and any other medical specialist.

 The Belgian Healthcare system has been applauded for having the best accessibility and fastest access to healthcare services than anywhere else in Europe.

 As one of the founding members of the European Union, Belgium was one of the first countries to adopt the euro back in 1999.
 The country doesn’t accept any other currency but it does accept international credit and debit cards.
 In fact, this is the most common way of paying in Belgium.
 If you prefer to pay in cash, there are plenty of ATMs in towns and cities and if you need to change currency, you can do so in banks and currency exchanges.

 There are lots of major banks in Belgium many of which are international branches.
 The National Bank of Belgium, Bpost Bank and ING Belgium are three of the largest.
 If you’re planning on moving out to Belgium it’s worth checking to see whether your home bank has an international branch or partner out there, as the country is known for having a broad selection of international banks including HSBC.

 To anyone outside of Belgium, the school system can seem quite complicated as there are so many options for childcare and education.
-Despite the complexity of it, it’s well developed for international and working families.
+Despite its complexity, it’s well developed for international and working families.

 In Belgium you can choose from a range of education types so it won’t be hard to find one to suit yours and your children’s needs: